canonical/k8s-snap/docs/src/explanation/channels.md

-Canonical Kubernetes uses the concept of `channels` to make sure you always get the version of Kubernetes you are expecting, and that future upgrades can be handled without minimum, if any, disruption.
+Canonical Kubernetes uses the concept of `channels` to make sure you always get the version of Kubernetes you are expecting, and that future upgrades can be handled with minimum, if any, disruption.

 ## Choosing the right channel